 Once you decide to list your property with Dhalia, one of our property consultants will visit the property in order to prepare a valuation.
-This service is free of charge and is determined with reference to the property’s location, size, type, age, and an in-depth market analysis, as well as other factors.
-The relationship between the property’s valuation and the asking price are often the determining factors when it comes to how much time the property spends on the market.
-Your consultant will be able to guide you in selecting the most appropriate asking price, in order to avoid excessive time on market leading to unnecessary revisions in the asking price.
+This service is free of charge and is determined with reference to the property’s location, size, type, age, and in-depth market analysis, as well as other factors.
+The relationship between the property’s valuation and the asking price is often the determining factor when it comes to how much time the property spends on the market.
+Your consultant will be able to guide you in selecting the most appropriate asking price, in order to avoid excessive time on market-leading to unnecessary revisions in the asking price.

 If you are thinking of using an agency, you now must decide whether you will be listing your property with only one agency (sole agency, as it is called in the business), or whether you will list with many agencies (known as open agency).
 If you choose to sell your home in a sole agency agreement with Dhalia, then this gives the agency an exclusive right to promote the property on the market and dedicate more resources to it, while the agency fee is lower than the standard, at 3.5%.
 A sole agency agreement is often limited to a timeframe, not less than 3 months.
 Over 70% of properties placed with Dhalia on a sole agency basis have been sold.
 With an open agency agreement, multiple agencies will have access to the property and the agency fee is usually set at 5%.

-Dhalia consultants have a network of clients which is refreshed each day with new enquiries.
+Dhalia consultants have a network of clients that is refreshed each day with new inquiries.
 We also have a robust and effective marketing strategy to engage property buyers.
-Every day, we receive a constant high volume of property enquiries.
+Every day, we receive a constant high volume of property inquiries.
 These requests are processed and sent to our property consultants.

 After the viewing, the consultant will receive feedback from the potential buyers.
 If everything goes smoothly, and the buyers are interested, then the negotiation process begins.
 At this point, the consultant negotiates a fair price that suits both parties.

-hen selling your property, an energy performance certificate is required by law and must be presented to the buyer.
+When selling your property, an energy performance certificate is required by law and must be presented to the buyer.
 This document informs the buyer about the energy performance of a building.
 It also gives recommendations for cost-effective improvement to upgrade its current energy efficiency class.
 Certificates are prepared by a qualified assessor who is registered with the Building Regulation Office.
-The certificate is valid for 10 years, unless there are significant changes made to the building.
-The assessment will take into consideration the property’s construction, finishing material, the quality of insulation and double or triple glazing.
+The certificate is valid for 10 years unless there are significant changes made to the building.
+The assessment will take into consideration the property’s construction, finishing material, the quality of insulation, and double or triple glazing.

 More information can be found here.

 Property flipping is the business of acquiring a property and adding value to it before swiftly selling it for a profit.
-Property flippers look for property with potential that may require some work to bring it up to standard.
-Often, they limit their search to areas which are highly in demand.
-This kind of arrangement works well for those with a good amount of capital readily available, however bridge loans are also common.
-Flippers can benefit from the wide ranging network of clients available through Dhalia, from finding their property to selling it quickly.
+Property flippers look for a property with potential that may require some work to bring it up to standard.
+Often, they limit their search to areas that are highly in demand.
+This kind of arrangement works well for those with a good amount of capital readily available, however, bridge loans are also common.
+Flippers can benefit from the wide-ranging network of clients available through Dhalia, from finding their property to selling it quickly.